BasicBSpline.jl

 • Fitting control points for a given function

-Comparison to other Julia packages for B-spline
+Comparison to other B-spline packages

 There are several Julia packages for B-spline, and this package distinguishes itself with the following key benefits: